ldrobnik/drobnik.writing/src/data/blognotes/the-exotic-familiar.md

 >
 > <sub>Viktor Shklovsky (2017).
 Alexandra Berlina (ed.).
 Viktor Shklovsky: A Reader.
 Translated by Alexandra Berlina.
 Bloomsbury.</sub>

 Believe it or not, there’s a whole journal dedicated to defamiliarised writing called [The Gravity of the Thing](http://thegravityofthething.com/), which I highly recommend.
-It was this magazine that made realise I use defamiliarisation in my own writing (I even ended up publishing [a story](http://thegravityofthething.com/devonian-lukasz-drobnik/) there).
+It was this magazine that made me realise I use defamiliarisation in my own writing (I even ended up publishing [a story](http://thegravityofthething.com/devonian-lukasz-drobnik/) there).

 I won’t spoil the nature of the sci-fi element in VOSTOK (hope you’ll want to discover it on your own), but the presence of a speculative layer results in an interesting shift: from the realistic contemporary Poznań into an otherwordly realm.
 A shift that invites the reader to look at seemingly ordinary things from an unexpected angle.